mlabuda2/nf-tower-docs/docs/api/overview.md

 ### Programmatic API

-You can use tools such as [openapi-python-client](https://github.com/openapi-generators/openapi-python-client) to generate a programmatic API for a particular language (e.g. Python) based on the OpanAPI schema.
+You can use tools such as [openapi-python-client](https://github.com/openapi-generators/openapi-python-client) to generate a programmatic API for a particular language (e.g. Python) based on the OpenAPI schema.
 However, we do not guarantee that any OpenAPI client generator will work with Tower API; use them at your own risk.

 ## Authentication